heutelbeck/sapl-policy-engine/sapl-documentation/7_1_GettingStarted.md

 #### Remote Mode

 All evaluation commands accept `--remote` to connect to a running SAPL Node instead of evaluating locally.
-Connection details can be set via flags or environment variables:
+By default, the connection uses HTTP/JSON.
+Add `--rsocket` to use RSocket/protobuf transport instead, which provides higher throughput and lower latency for high-volume workloads.

+**HTTP (default):**

 | Flag | Environment Variable | Default |
 |------|---------------------|---------|